python/cpython/Doc/howto/regex.rst

    >>> p.findall('12 drummers drumming, 11 pipers piping, 10 lords a-leaping')
    ['12', '11', '10']

-The `r` prefix, making the literal a raw string literal, is needed in this example because escape sequences in a normal "cooked" string literal that are not recognized by Python, as opposed to ``re``, now result in a :exc:`DeprecationWarning` and will eventually become a :exc:`SyntaxError`.
+The ``r`` prefix, making the literal a raw string literal, is needed in this example because escape sequences in a normal "cooked" string literal that are not recognized by Python, as opposed to regular expressions, now result in a :exc:`DeprecationWarning` and will eventually become a :exc:`SyntaxError`.
 See :ref:`the-backslash-plague`.